michaelknigge/spf-editor/README.md

 The first installer is [SPF/SE 6.0 Build 1272 installer](../../releases/tag/v6.0.1272.6).
 It is not the latest release of the SPF/SE 6.0 series but it is the release that I use without any problems since january 2010.

 The second installer is [SPF/SE 6.0 Build 1311 installer](../../releases/tag/v6.0.1311.8).
 Note that since SPF/SE 6.0 Build 1283 the location of the default settings changed, as well as the file name.
-The file containing the default settings is now "spfse.prf" and is located in the directory %SPF60RW%\System\AllUsers.
+The file containing the default settings is now *spfse.prf* and is located in the directory *%SPF60RW%\System\AllUsers*.

 ### Installation for all users
 The default installation directory is **C:\Program Files (x86)\SPF SourceEdit 6.0** if you install SPF/SE 6.0 for all users.